EnexaProject/documentation/pages/mydoc/application_dev.md

 ]
 ```

-for add this file to service , the file should copy to shared directory then add to service like this
+To add a file named "xx.json" to the service, follow these steps:

+Create a model with the metadata of the file.
+Send the model to the service using the "add-resource" endpoint.
+The process is illustrated in the Java code snippet below:

 ```java